pingcap/dm/docs/RFCS/20190814_task_auto_recovery.md

 2. Add automated recovery mechanism for some expected interruption scenarios
 3. Add some measures and actions for known scenarios to reduce preventable interruption.

-This proposal mainly forcus on the first two parts.
+This proposal mainly focus on the first two parts.

 ## Implementation